Smart Bank Account Management: Tips for Organizing Multiple Accounts

 - The percentage of your total holdings in each currency

-WalletMap handles this automatically.
-It fetches current exchange rates and converts all your bank account balances to your chosen reference currency, giving you a single net-worth figure that reflects your complete multi-currency position.
+WalletMap handles this part for you.
+It pulls live exchange rates, converts every account into your chosen reference currency, and gives you a single net-worth figure that already accounts for the multi-currency mess underneath.

 The Spreadsheet Approach